Key Messages About Oceans from the National Climate Assessment

 In response to observed and projected climate impacts, some existing ocean policies, practices, and management efforts are incorporating climate change impacts.
 These initiatives can serve as models for other efforts and ultimately enable people and communities to adapt to changing ocean conditions.

-To learn more about how climate change affects oceans, explore the resources in the right sidebar.
+To learn more about how climate change affects oceans, explore the resources in the sidebar.